RuihuaJi/gui-mapping-780a/README.md

 The dataset is used to assess vision-based widget mapping in cross-platform GUI test migration.
-For more technical details, please refer to our ASE 2023 papee.
+For more technical details, please refer to our ASE 2023 paper.